juergenfurrer/newt-typo3-ext/Documentation/Configuration/Index.rst

                                                     hard to get working, in case you use "/" as base-url, place the sites Host here (e.g.: https://example.com)
 --------------------------------------  ----------  ------------------------------------------------------------------  ---------------------------------------
-settings.tokenExpiration                string      Token expiration in seconds (0 = infinit)
+settings.tokenExpiration                int         Token expiration in seconds (0 = infinit)
                                                     Insert here the lifetime of the token in seconds
 --------------------------------------  ----------  ------------------------------------------------------------------  ---------------------------------------
-persistence.storagePid                  string      Default storage PID
+persistence.storagePid                  integer     Default storage PID
                                                     Defines the placement of the endpoint-configurations
 ======================================  ==========  ==================================================================  =======================================